djformby/GRFICS/README.md

 ### Human Machine Interface

 The HMI VM primarily contains an operator HMI created using the free AdvancedHMI (https://www.advancedhmi.com) software.
 This HMI is used to monitor the process measurements being collected by the PLC and send commands to the PLC.
+NOTE: start/stop buttons and flow rate input have been removed temporarily because even benign user behavior would blow up the reactor.
+I am working to fix this.
 ![hmi](figures/hmi.png)

 In addition to the HMI, this VM also contains the PLCOpenEditor software used to reprogram the OpenPLC.